-China says rotated troops will protect Hong Kong's stability
+China says troop rotation in line with law, will protect Hong Kong

 China also rotated troops in neighboring Macau, a former Portuguese colony that returned to Chinese rule in 1999.

-Reporting by Donny Kwok, Felix Tam, Greg Torode and Anne Marie Roantree in HONG KONG and Ben Blanchard in BEIJING; Writing by Nick Macfie; Editing by Paul Tait, Robert Birsel
+Reporting by Donny Kwok, Felix Tam, Greg Torode, Farah Master, Twinnie Siu, James Pomfret and Anne Marie Roantree in HONG KONG and Ben Blanchard in BEIJING; Writing by Nick Macfie; Editing by Paul Tait, Robert Birsel